 Primroses and 'Polyanthas' escaped from gardens.

 Grassy habitats, meadows and pastures etc. It is often introduced as seed or small plants in natural landscaping schemes

 Less common than previously in Britain having suffered a severe decline.
 It can however be quite abundant where it is found.

-Now infrequent and declining in Leicestershire and Rutland.
 In the 1979 Flora survey of Leicestershire it was found in 288 of the 617 tetrads.

 Enter a town or village to see local records